PROTEOMICS - Clinical Applications

 (v) Viewpoint articles are intended to stimulate discussion and debate in areas of general concern and controversy in Proteomics Clinical Applications, and generally reflect the personal opinions of the author(s).
 These manuscripts should bear the word "Viewpoint" immediately above the title on the first page.
 The format of Viewpoint articles is a continuous style without formal headings but where it helps to provide structure to the article, for example moving between arguments and points, the use of subheadings or questions in an italicized font can be used.
 Viewpoint articles should normally not exceed 3500 words (including references as well as figure and table legends) and contain no more than three display elements (figures and tables).
 Potential authors considering contributing a viewpoint article to the journal should contact the Editor-in-Chief by e-mail (email@example.com) to discuss their proposal prior to submission.
 In order to provide a forum for debate of the issues raised in the viewpoint articles, correspondence concerning these articles will be published in a special area on the journal's homepage ( http://onlinelibrary.wiley.com/journal/10.1002/(ISSN)1862-8354/homepage/viewpoint_forum.htm).

 (vii) Standardisation & Guidelines articles describing recommendations or best practices on all aspects of proteomics, from experiment planning to data availability.
 Manuscripts of this type are normally invited by the Editor-in-Chief.
-Authors wishing to submit a Standardization & Guidelines article should send a brief outline of its contents to Prof. Dunn (firstname.lastname@example.org) before the manuscript is drafted.
+Authors wishing to submit a Standardization & Guidelines article should send a brief outline of its contents to the editorial office (firstname.lastname@example.org) before the manuscript is drafted.
 Standardization & Guidelines articles should be as concise as possible and should not exceed 5000 words in length (including references as well as figure and table legends) and contain no more than 5 display elements (figures and tables).
 Manuscripts must not have been published previously, though previous publicly accessible discussion documents are acceptable.
 The articles may be divided into sections that are appropriate to the topic.

 5 Experimental design, description, and validation